 Connections Are Key

-Add a connection to your itinerary and plenty could go wrong that wouldn't have happened had you booked a nonstop flight.
-Connections mean additional planes and additional opportunities for delays of those extra planes.
+Add a connection to your itinerary, and plenty could go wrong that wouldn't have happened had you booked a nonstop flight.
+Connections mean additional planes and additional opportunities for delays.
 Connections also mean that your bags are being moved and mauled, which creates more occasions for your property to be lost or damaged.
-God forbid you miss a connection and your bags don't -- or vice versa.
+God forbid you make a connection and your bags don't -- or vice versa.

 Consider scheduling a free day into your itinerary.
 During your trip, it's likely you'll discover some worthwhile attractions you didn't know about prior to your departure.
 This will also give you some wiggle room in case you don't see everything you had originally planned.

 All in all, the most flexible itinerary is often the best.
 Our final advice?
 Opt out of the hour-by-hour detailed timeline that factors in bathroom breaks and photo ops.
 Instead, expect the unexpected, and leave plenty of room for upsets.
 If you know where the bumps in the road might be, you can steer around them.
 And if you're really lucky, you can put it all together for the perfect itinerary.